 If your buyer has no other assets that could be applied to paying off the deficiency, your buyer may be right.
 Legally you have an enforceable promise.
 In practical terms, however, you would be wasting your time, money, and effort trying to collect.
 It's the old saying "You can't squeeze blood out of a turnip".

 However, if your buyer owns other assets that can be attached, you may be delighted to collect all the money your buyer owes you.
-If you have not obtained a Financial Statement from the buyer, you will have no financial information on the buyer, and no right to obtain it at this stage.
+If you have not previously obtained financial information from your buyer, you will have no right to obtain it at this stage.

 The obvious cure for this situation is to have created the note correctly to begin with.
-The prudent seller will obtain a Financial Statement from the buyer before selling the property.
+The prudent seller will obtain financial information from the buyer before selling the property.
 Then you will have valuable information you need to collect a deficiency should one arise.

 In the event of a default, your first step is to inform your buyer that you intend to seek full payment on the note.
 If your buyer has assets to protect, once they understand their personal liability, they will probably pay.